- What is a Learning Disability?

 - My company wants to get involved!
 What do we do next?

 - We have multiple ways for companies to participate both actively and through donations.
 We love working with passionate businesses looking to do good in the community.
-To set up a meeting or conference call to assess the best way for us to work together please contact our Development Coordinator Melissa Wrobel at 315-870-9444 or mwrobel@LDACNY.org
+To set up a meeting or conference call to assess the best way for us to work together please contact our Marketing and Development manager, Amie Zwecker: azwecker@LDACNY.org, 315-870-9444.

 - I want to volunteer.
 What next?